Statements

 // Above examples of syntax are roughly equivalent // to the following series of statements: let example = Example { number: 42 }; let number = example.number;}

-Just like in instantiation, the trailing comma is allowed.
+Just like in instantiation, a trailing comma is allowed.

 struct Example { number: Int }